UselessPickles/diamondtel-m92-bluetooth/README.md

 ### Discussion

 Do you have something to ask/say about this project?
-You can reach out to me in [this Gitter chat room](https://gitter.im/UselessPickles/diamondtel-m92-bluetooth).
+You can reach out to me in [this Gitter chat room](https://gitter.im/UselessPickles/diamondtel-m92-bluetooth) or DM me on [Instagram (@uselesspickles)](https://www.instagram.com/uselesspickles/).

 ### Documentation